karlyndiary/Restaurant-Ratings-Analysis/README.md

 ```

 ### Dining Insights:
-- How does the availability of parking correlate with restaurant price levels across different cities or states?
+- How does the availability of parking correlate with restaurant price levels?
 ```
+16 restaurants prices that have high prices have parking available and three restaurants have valet parking available, and one have public parking and five restaurants dont have parking available.
+Medium priced restaurants and low priced restaurants dont have valet parking while some of the other restaurants do have public parking and parking available and some dont have parking available.
 ```
-- What is the distribution of restaurants by city, state, or country?
+- What is the distribution of restaurants by state?
 ```
+San Luis Potosí has a 84 restaurants, while morelos and tamaulipas have 23 restaurants each which is one the lower end of the count.
 ```
 - How do restaurant franchises compare to non-franchises in terms of consumer ratings
 ```